-Many parents are concerned about flying with kids.
-You definitely don’t want to be that family with the screaming kiddos that no one wants on the plane.
+Traveling with kids.
+But you don’t want to be that family with the screaming kiddos that no one wants on the plane.
+And you surely don’t want to go through a horrible trip to arrive super stressed.

-I found there are a lot of things we can do to make it easier for little ones to fly safe and cope with the stress that comes with international flights.
+There are a lot of things we can do to make it easier for little ones to fly safe and cope with the stress that comes with international flights.
 Keep these things in mind and flying with kids and even flying with a baby becomes a breeze.
-Fasten your seatbelt there is coming a cute free printable your way.
+Fasten your seatbelt.
+There is coming a cute free printable your way: My approved flying with a toddler checklist!

-Prepare with my best advice from thousands of air miles.
-Now let me spill out all I know about flying with kids.
+Prepare with my best tips for flying with toddlers from thousands of air miles.
+Here comes all I know about flying with kids relaxed.

 Flying with kids – start relaxed and healthy

-They may be little but they might need valid passports just like an adult.
+They may be little but they might need valid passports like an adult.
 So first, check if your baby needs travel documents of her own.
 Traveling to Morocco, for example, requires a children’s passport.
 To get that you will have to get biometric photos of your little one.
-Make sure you get all documents in time.
+Make sure you get all documents in time, especially for international travels with kids.

-Ready for take-off?
-Even babies can fly but they sometimes struggle with pressure equalization and ear clearing.
+Ready for take-off to travel with a baby?
+Even babies can fly.
+Flying babies may struggle with pressure equalization and ear clearing.
 Drinking or sucking a pacifier will help with that.
 Have your baby checked by a doctor if there are any health issues.
 It is still ok to fly if your baby has a little cold without fever.
 If the doctor decides it’s ok to fly bring baby nose drops to the plane and apply them before take-off.
 They will help your little one breathe easier.

 Don’t forget that you always board with priority when traveling with a baby or toddler.
-Boldly walk to the very beginning of the cue.
+Boldly walk to the very beginning of the cue when boarding.
 At some airports, you will also be treated preferentially at the security check.

 Be on the lookout for family restrooms at the airport.
-Some have them in the transfer section.
-I didn’t know they even existed until this summer.
-I knew baby rooms with a changing table but this year we used a family restroom with a children’s sink, a chair for a waiting parent, changing table, normal and child’s toilet.
-It was large enough to bring in the entire family with hand luggage and stroller.
-(That was in Frankfurt/Main in case you wondered.)
+Some airports have them in the transfer section.
+You know baby rooms with a changing table.
+Family restrooms are larger and have a children’s sink, a chair for a waiting parent, changing table, normal toilet, and a little child’s toilet.
+They are large enough to bring in the entire family with hand luggage and stroller.
+(The one we used was in Frankfurt/Main, Germany.)

-Make sure you have travel information, digital copies, packing lists, etc. ready to hand.
-Maybe you create an Evernote file to organize your travel information.
+Make sure you have your travel information, digital copies, packing lists, etc. ready at hand.
+You can create an Evernote file to organize your travel information.
+And don’t forget to subscribe and download the flying with a toddler checklist.
+Make sure you bring everything you need for a smooth trip with the free packing list.

 Pack drinks and snacks when flying with a baby or toddler